 Forming a union gives workers the opportunity to negotiate contracts with raises, parental leave, greater diversity, more job security, “just cause” protection and severance pay.
 It gives workers a voice at work.

-If you want to form a union or you’re interested in hearing more, contact us at Organize@NewsGuild.org or call 202-434-7177 for a confidential conversation with a Guild organizer.
+If you want to form a union or you’re interested in hearing more, contact us at Organize@NewsGuild.org to arrange a confidential conversation with a Guild organizer.